ncosentino100/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### Basics of 'run_analysis.R'*

+'run_analysis.R' has nine steps:
+  1. It loads the data.table package
+  2. It sets the working directory to the UCI HAR Dataset
+  3. It reads the needed txt files into tables
+  4. It combines the loaded files into one combined data set
+  5. It assigns feature neames to the corresponding values in the combined data set
+  6. It filters the data down to only the columns containing the mean and standard deviation
+  7. It relabels the data set's variable's with descriptive names
+  8. It creates a second, independent tidy data set including the average of each variable for each activity and subject and writes that data set to a .txt file

 *Notice: run_analysis.R was created, and all data transformations were performed, on a 64-bit MacBook Pro running OS X 10.11.5 and R version 3.2.4.
 The data.table package utilized within the script is version 1.9.6

 ### Transformed Data and Variables

+The 'run_analysis.R' transformed identifiers and measurements are as follows:

 ##### Identifiers
   1. [1] "activity"